All Articles

 ISO 9001: The Management System

-ISO 9001 is the international standard for quality management systems.
-It doesn't tell a manufacturer what to make.
+ISO 9001 is the international standard for quality management systems, published by the International Organization for Standardization.
+It does not tell a manufacturer what to make.
 It ensures they have a system for making it consistently.
+Over 1.1 million organizations worldwide hold ISO 9001 certification, making it the most widely adopted quality management standard in existence.

 What ISO 9001 covers:

 • Customer focus.
-Systems for understanding what buyers need and measuring whether they're getting it.
+Systems for understanding what buyers need and measuring whether they are getting it.
+This includes formal complaint handling, customer satisfaction monitoring, and feedback loops that feed into process changes.

 • Corrective action.
-When something goes wrong, there's a documented process to prevent recurrence.
+When something goes wrong, there is a documented process to prevent recurrence.
+Corrective actions must be verified for effectiveness, and the verification itself must be recorded.

 Why it matters for nicotine: ISO 9001 is your confidence that today's batch quality will be matched six months from now.
-Without it, you're relying on individual people rather than a system.
+Without it, you are relying on individual people rather than a system.
 People leave.
 Systems persist.

 HACCP: The Hazard Prevention Framework

 HACCP (Hazard Analysis and Critical Control Points) is a preventive approach to safety.
-It was originally developed for NASA's space food program.
-The logic is simple: identify what can go wrong, determine where to catch it, and monitor those points continuously.
+It was originally developed in the 1960s for NASA's space food program by the Pillsbury Company, in collaboration with NASA and the U.S. Army Natick Laboratories.
+The logic is straightforward: identify what can go wrong, determine where to catch it, and monitor those points continuously.

 The 7 HACCP principles:

-2. Critical control points.
+2. Critical control points (CCPs).
 Determine exactly where controls can prevent, eliminate, or reduce each hazard.
+A typical nicotine manufacturing process has between 8 and 15 CCPs, depending on complexity.

 For nicotine manufacturing specifically, HACCP addresses:

-These are the hidden risks that don't show up until a finished product fails testing.
-HACCP catches them at the source.
+These are the hidden risks that do not show up until a finished product fails testing or, worse, reaches consumers.
+HACCP catches them at the source, before they become your problem.

 GMP: The Manufacturing Standard